 I understand that my take on the Pinto does not match the normal view of this car, but understand I’m talking about a very specific powertrain, installed into a car without the additional mass present in later model Pintos.

 Having said all that, let’s check out this Curbside Classic before we continue my trip down memory lane.
 Based on the visual cues (primarily the bumpers), this car is a 1971 or ’72.
 Since it’s a sedan, it includes a real package shelf for 6 X 9 speakers behind the rear seats (something the Skinner hatchback lacked).
 Looking inside, an automatic transmission lever identifies the engine as a 2.0 liter OHC four- The base 1.6 pushrod motor only mated to a four speed manual transmission.
-The wheels are genuine Ford, but first appeared on the 1974 Mustang II, so they aren’t original equipment.
+The wheels mimic genuine Ford wheels that first appeared on the 1974 Mustang II, so they aren’t original equipment.
 Still, overall this Pinto appears quite stock.

 Perhaps most surprising, Car and Driver had this to say about driving a Pinto (from a 1971 long term road test):